loopbackio/loopback-next/docs/site/Relation-generator.md

   - for `belongsTo` relations, the default name is based on the foreign key of the `belongsTo` relation.
 E.g. when the foreign key is the default name, `categoryId` for example, the default relation name is `category`.

+It might also prompt for names and types of the source/destination models if they cannot be detected from model files.

 {% include warning.html content="Based on your input, the default foreign key name might be the same as the default relation name, especially for belongsTo relation.
 Please name them differently to avoid a known issue [Navigational Property Error](https://github.com/strongloop/loopback-next/issues/4392)
 " lang=page.lang %}